 Palazzo dello Sport

-The Palazzo dello Sport is a multifunctional hall in which concerts take place regularly.
-It is located in the EUR district and can be easily reached with the Palasport Metro B station.
+The Palazzo dello Sport is a multifunctional hall where concerts are held regularly.
+It is located in Quartier EUR and is easily accessible by Metro B station Palasport.

 Day trips